Benawi/Todo-LIst-App-Docker/README.md

   docker build -t getting-started .
   ```
   This command used the Dockerfile to build a new container image.
 You might have noticed that a lot of "layers" Ire downloaded.
 This is because I instructed the
-   builder that I wanted to start from the node:18-alpine image.
+   builder that I wanted to start from the `node:18-alpine image`.
 But, since I didn't have that on our machine, that image needed to be downloaded.

-  After the image was downloaded, I copied in our application and used yarn to install our application's dependencies.
-The CMD directive specifies the default
+  After the image was downloaded, I copied it to our application and used yarn to install our application's dependencies.
+The `CMD` directive specifies the default
   command to run when starting a container from this image.

-  Finally, the -t flag tags our image.
+  Finally, the `-t` flag tags our image.
 Think of this simply as a human-readable name for the final image.
 Since I named the image getting-started, I can refer to
   that image when I run a container.

-  The . at the end of the docker build command tells that Docker should look for the Dockerfile in the current directory.
+  The `.` at the end of the docker build command tells that Docker should look for the Dockerfile in the current directory.

 ### Starting an App Container
   Now that I have an image, let's run the application!
 To do so, I will use the docker run command (remember that from earlier?).